-Each of the Bonds (the "Premium Bonds") are being initially offered and sold to the public with "Acquisition Premium," which is the excess of the cost of a bond over the stated redemption price of such bond at maturity or, for bonds that have one or more earlier call dates, the amount payable at the next earliest call date.
-For federal income tax purposes, a rateable portion of the Acquisition Premium will reduce the amount of interest excludible from gross income ("tax-exempt interest") deemed received on such Premium Bonds and will also reduce the bondholder's basis in such bonds.
+The Bonds that mature on June 15 in the years 2004 through 2011 but excluding those Bonds previously defined as Discount Bonds (the "Premium Bonds") are being initially offered and sold to the public with "Acquisition Premium," which is the excess of the cost of a bond over the stated redemption price of such bond at maturity or, for bonds that have one or more earlier call dates, the amount payable at the next earliest call date.
+For federal income tax purposes, a ratable portion of the Acquisition Premium will reduce the amount of interest excludible from gross income ("tax-exempt interest") deemed received on such Premium Bonds and will also reduce the bondholder's basis in such bonds.
 The deemed reduction in tax-exempt interest will not increase the bondholder's taxable income.
 The amount of Acquisition Premium that is taken into account for any period is determined ratably, on a daily basis, using the "constant yield" method, compounded semi-annually using the bondholder's basis.
 No amount of the amortized Acquisition Premium may be deducted in determining a bondholder's taxable income for federal income tax purposes.